 Coronavirus’s are zoonotic, meaning that they are transmitted between animals and people.
 Common signs of infection include respiratory symptoms, fever, cough, shortness of breath and breathing difficulties.
 In more severe cases, infection can cause pneumonia, severe acute respiratory syndrome, kidney failure and even death.

-The WHO (World Health Organisation) recommend the following to prevent infection; regular hand washing, covering mouth and nose when coughing and sneezing, thoroughly cooking meat and eggs.
+The WHO (World Health Organisation) recommend the following to prevent infection; regular hand washing, covering mouth and nose when coughing and sneezing.
 They also advise to avoid close contact with anyone showing symptoms of respiratory illness such as coughing or sneezing.

 While we all know how important it is to stay informed, there is a fine line between knowing the vital information and overwhelming yourself to the point where it can affect your mental health.
 Rumours and speculation that sometimes circulate via social media and unreliable sources can often fuel anxiety, especially when we are dealing with a global pandemic.
 For reliable news sources and factual information we recommend the following: